Czech Nymphing -

 There is a downside to fishing this technique.

-As for flies, there are a couple of things to consider.
+As for flies, there are a couple

 Generally flies used are slim in profile, have no hackles and no legs.
 Because you are fishing so close and on such a short line the flies must sink like a rock.
 The middle fly as mentioned is usually the most heavily weighted, and often the most 'colourful', and may act as an attractant.
 A gold bead anything could be used on the point fly or a small Glo-Bug, very small.
-(Glo-Bugs (roe imitations) that are too big take far too long to sink).
+Glo-Bugs - roe imitations) that are too big take far too long to sink.
 The fly at the top, again, could be a gold bead anything.
 Another tack is to use bead flies above and below the heavy fly.
 Bead flies sink fast.

 This technique is best used in faster, more turbulent water, or in water where your presence can be hidden behind some rocks, etc. As will be realised this method requires that you are close to the fish and you need the roily water to help disguise your presence.